Everything About Hit and Run Georgia

 Can you Claim for Damages After a Hit and Run Accident?

-When you are injured in a hit and run accident, you may be entitled to compensation if you identify the party responsible for the crash and file a claim against them.
-Your claims for damages may include:
+When you are injured in a hit-and-run accident, you may be entitled to compensation if you identify the party responsible for the crash and file a claim against them.
+Your claims for damages may include the following:

 Loss of income and wages

 It is essential to be aware of the fact that it may take longer for you to identify the responsible party after a Georgia hit-and-run accident.
 However, finding the perpetrator is possible.
 The police will investigate the incident based on your details, the evidence at the scene, and the testimony of witnesses.
 They could narrow down their suspects and eventually find the person responsible.

 Can You Get A Hit and Run License Suspension?

 You may have a hit-and-run charge on your record if you are involved in a car accident and fled the scene, but what about getting a hit-and-run license suspension?

 Getting a hit-and-run suspension can be difficult because it depends on whether or not you were cited for leaving the scene.
 When you have left the scene of an accident, your license will be suspended for two years.

 However, if you weren’t charged with leaving the scene of an accident, your license won’t be suspended.